Managing Shift Work Sleep Disorder: Strategies for Better Sleep

 When it comes to shift worker sleep disorder, recognizing when to seek advice from a doctor is crucial for your health and well-being.
 If you find that despite your best efforts, you're still struggling with persistent sleepiness during your waking hours, or if your sleep is consistently interrupted or non-restorative, it's time to have a chat with a healthcare professional.

-Additionally, if you notice that this sleep disruption is taking a toll on your mood and cognitive function or it's affecting your personal and professional life, don't hesitate.
+Additionally, if you notice that this sleep disruption is affecting your mood and cognitive function or your personal and professional life, don't hesitate to seek help.

 These are clear signs that professional guidance could make a significant difference.
 Remember, reaching out for help is a sign of strength and an important step towards reclaiming the quality rest your body and mind deserve.